cloudControl/documentation/Add-on Documentation/Data Storage/MySQLs.md

 # MySQLs: Shared MySQL Add-on

-Every deployment can access a highly available shared MySQL add-on with databases guaranteed to be located in Exoscale datacenters in Switzerland.
+Every deployment can access a highly available shared MySQL add-on with databases guaranteed to be located in exoscale datacenters in Switzerland.

 ## Adding the MySQLs Add-on